DeveloppeurPascal/SoapBubbles/README.md

 * distribute the modifications made to the files provided in this AGPL-licensed project (leaving the original copyright notices (author, link to this repository, license) must be supplemented by your own)
 * to distribute the source code of your creations under the AGPL license.

-If this license doesn't suit your needs (especially for a commercial project) I also offer [classic licenses for developers and companies](https://BBB.developpeur-pascal.fr).

 Some elements included in this repository may depend on third-party usage rights (images, sounds, etc.).
 They are not reusable in your projects unless otherwise stated.

 The source codes of this code repository as well as any compiled version are provided “as is” without warranty of any kind.

 ## How to ask a new feature, report a bug or a security issue ?

-If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX) and [open a new issue](https://github.com/DeveloppeurPascal/XXXXXXXXXX/issues).
+If you want an answer from the project owner the best way to ask for a new feature or report a bug is to go to [the GitHub repository](https://github.com/DeveloppeurPascal/SoapBubbles) and [open a new issue](https://github.com/DeveloppeurPascal/SoapBubbles/issues).

 If you found a security issue please don't report it publicly before a patch is available.
 Explain the case by [sending a private message to the author](https://developpeur-pascal.fr/nous-contacter.php).